Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory: EINSTEIN-MAXWELL THEORY

-We also get corrections to the instantaneous nature of the non-relativistic potential propagators.
-The Feynman rules for the propagator correction vertices are given by
+where we use the scaling of the orbital modes, $k_0 \sim v/r$ and $|{\bm k}| \sim 1/r$.
+Additionally, we obtain corrections to the instantaneous nature of the non-relativistic potential propagators.
+The Feynman rules for these propagator correction vertices are given by:

-where the crosses represent the self-gravitational quadratic vertices, which contain two time derivatives.
-Notice that the usual procedure is to drop the factors $1/i!$ for $i$ identical lines on a vertex and multiply the diagram by 1/(symmetry factor) instead.
-From now on we present the vertex rules with the $1/i!$ dropped:
+Here, the crosses denote self-gravitational quadratic vertices, containing two time derivatives.
+Typically, we omit the factors $1/i!$ for $i$ identical lines on a vertex, instead multiplying the diagram by 1/(symmetry factor).
+From now on, we present the vertex rules without the $1/i!$ factors: